 Consultants who work with GenesisCare UK (including their medical secretaries) are expected to handle your personal data in accordance with the principles set out within this Privacy Notice.
 This means that whenever they use your personal data, they will do so as set out in this Privacy Notice.
 In addition, GenesisCare and Consultants are required to adhere to the Joint Patient Data Sharing and Management Policy which we can provide to you upon request.

 Consultants working with GenesisCare UK (including their medical secretaries) may process your personal information at a non-GenesisCare UK site.

-If you want to find out more about the arrangements between GenesisCare UK and consultants for handling your information please let us know by contacting our DPO.
+If you want to find out more about the arrangements between GenesisCare UK and NHS Trusts for handling your information please contact our DPO.

 Sharing with your private medical insurer

 Where the cost of your treatment and care is covered by insurance, we share your information with your insurer or the administrator of the applicable scheme of insurance.
 Both GenesisCare UK and your insurer are controllers of this personal information.
 This means that each of us individually may determine the means and the purpose of any processing of the information we hold.